foxglove/docs/docs/2-visualizing/4-panels/publish.md

 ---
 title: Publish
+description: Publish messages on a topic back to your robotics stack.
 ---

-Publish messages on a given topic back to your ROS stack.
+Publish messages on a topic back to your robotics stack.

 ## User interactions